 Tip 1: How to Choose the Right CMS

 In addition to this, WordPress CMS functionality can be extended by one of the 47,000 available on its plugin market.
-Among them, you’ll find drag-n-drop and frontend editors, and plugins that help you create sliders, portfolios, forms, graphs, diagrams and other important elements of user interface.
+Among them, you’ll find drag-n-drop and frontend editors, and plugins that help you create sliders, portfolios, forms, graphs, diagrams, and other important elements of the user interface.

 All in all, WordPress seems to be the best option for your first website.
 However, if you want some other options, google up Joomla, the second most popular CMS solution.

 Tip 2: How to choose the Right Template

 Creating your website out of the bare WordPress is turmoil.
 You’ll have to put a lot of time and effort into it, which can be saved if you go for a website template.
 A template is a set of files that are installed together and give your website style and appearance tailored for a specific branch of industry.
 With a modern top-notch template, you get a set of different pages, layouts, plugins, visual editors, and media-files that form a state-of-art, elaborate and trendy look of your website.

 To choose the right template for a business website, search for templates on the websites of well-established template providers that are recognized worldwide.
 By getting a free template from an unknown author, you jeopardize your website as it may have lame and buggy codding that makes your site vulnerable to hacker attacks.
 For instance, you may check business WordPress themes, offered by TemplateMonster, one of the most authoritative companies on the template market.
 Here is one of them: